Black Hair Dye

 Indigo is used for blue jeans and food coloring FD&C Blue No. 2 in the USA or E132 in Europe.
 It comes from a plant called genus Indigofera, or from woad (Isatis tinctoria) and dyer’s knotweed.
 Most other Indigo is produced from synthetics.

 Henna will bind to the proteins of your hair, not destroy them or replace them.
-Once the henna has bonded it will created a red orange color.
+Once the henna has bonded, it will create a red-orange color.
 Then you simply apply the Indigo as soon as it is mixed and it will bond to the henna and create a gray slate color at first.
-Then it will slowly change to a black over night and then a deeper jet black.
+Then it will slowly change to a black overnight and then a deeper jet black.

-Some have a one step process we recommend a 2 step process.
+Some have a one-step process we recommend a two-step process.
 The more you use henna and indigo the longer the dye will last.
-This is usually the fact of all of the chemicals leaving your body and your hair having more protein to bond to.
+This is usually the fact of all of the chemicals leaving your body and your hair has more protein to bond to.